VincentSheehan22/UCDPA_vincentsheehan/README.md

 * Right plot shows the same categorisation as the centre plot, further broken down by shooting hand (left (L) or right
 * (R)).

+From this, it is clear that tha data contains many outliers, with point totals skewing low.
+Further analysis to be performed by standardizing the dataset.

 #### Histogram of Points
 ![](https://github.com/VincentSheehan22/UCDPA_vincentsheehan/blob/main/P_histogram.png)
 * Left plot shows complete histogram of Points for all players in the dataset.
 * Right plot shows the same histogram zoomed in at the high end (P >= 1200).

-From this it is clear that tha data contains many outliers, with point totals skewing low.
-Further analysis to be performed by standardizing the dataset.
+* Model to fit such histogram?

+#### Clustering
+* Standardising data.
+* Scatter plot.
+* Dendrogram.

+### Machine Learning
+* Decision trees
+* Ensembling

 ## Ideas For Analysis
 * Define gap to Wayne Gretzky - P/G/A.